Pluribus (TV series): Writing and filming

-In October 2023, after writing for the first season was interrupted by the 2023 Writers Guild of America strike, Gilligan and his writers' room regrouped to finish the last two episodes.
-The strike also pushed back the plans to begin shooting, possibly into the winter, in Albuquerque, New Mexico.
-Filming began on the series in February 2024, finishing in September 2024 after 7 months of production in Albuquerque under the working title of Wycaro 339.
+In October 2023, after writing for the first season was interrupted by the 2023 Writers Guild of America strike, Gilligan and the writers' room regrouped to finish the last two episodes.
+The strike also pushed back the plans to begin shooting, possibly into the early part of 2024, in Albuquerque, New Mexico.
+The strike also affected some cast and crew decisions that were made before the strike; Gordon Smith, an executive producer and screenwriter for Pluribus, had to step in to direct at least one episode due to scheduling conflicts with their original planned director.
+Filming ran from February to September 2024, taking place in Albuquerque under the working title of Wycaro 339.
 Each episode had a reported $15 million budget.